haskell/cabal/Cabal/doc/installing-packages.rst

 This command takes the following options:

-.. program:: setup clean
+.. program:: cabal clean

 .. option:: --save-configure, -s

     Keeps the configuration information so it is not necessary to run the configure step again before building.

-.. _setup-test:
+.. _cabal-test:

-setup test
+cabal test
 ----------

 Run the test suites specified in the package description file.
 Aside